solana-labs/solana/book/src/introduction.md

 # About this Book

-This book defines the architecture of Solana, a blockchain built from the ground up for scale.
-The goal of the architecture is to demonstrate there exists a set of software algorithms that in combination, removes software as a performance bottleneck, allowing transaction throughput to scale proportionally with network bandwidth.
+This book describes the Solana open source project, a blockchain built from the ground up for scale.
+The book covers why to use it, how to use it, how it works, and why it will continue to work long after the company Solana closes its doors.
+The goal of the Solana architecture is to demonstrate there exists a set of software algorithms that when used in combination to implement a blockchain, removes software as a performance bottleneck, allowing transaction throughput to scale proportionally with network bandwidth.
 The architecture goes on to satisfy all three desirable properties of a proper blockchain: that it not only be scalable, but that it is also secure and decentralized.

 The architecture describes a theoretical upper bound of 710 thousand transactions per second (tps) on a standard gigabit network and 28.4 million